Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 So Croatian Aristocracy, Yugoslavian Academy of Sciences and managed to introduce an irrational mess into what is called North Croatia.

-Thus HAZU and IHJJ neglect the fact that Horvatski (Kaikavian literary language) and Hrvatski (Southern Neostokavian) were 2 different languages belonging to different dialectal groups and language systems.
+Thus HAZU and IHJJ neglect the fact that Horvatski (Kajkavian literary language) and Hrvatski (Southern Neostokavian) were 2 different languages belonging to different dialectal groups and language systems.

-Horvatski / Kaikavian language / Central European cultural scope
+Horvatski / Kajkavian language / Central European cultural scope

 • Does not belong to Bosnian-Serbian-Croatian language group / bhs macrolanguage

-• Area of Horvatski jezik : Kaikavian state, after 1848.
-Kaikavian region
+• Area of Horvatski jezik : Kajkavian state, after 1848.
+Kajkavian region

 • It was called like that from around 1700. until 1862.
 Before 1700. it was named Slovenski language, of Slovenian Orsag – Slovenej.
-(Today Slovenia Kaikavians called Kranjska and Štajerska).
+(Today Slovenia Kajkavians called Kranjska and Štajerska).

 • Note for foreign readers: Horvatski is usually translated as “Croatian” – same like Hrvatski.

-Since this is wrong, this is also the main reason many outside of Croatia do not know about Kaikavian language. (i.e. that Horvatski language was actually Kaikavian, and not Balkan Stokavian Croatian like today).
+Since this is wrong, this is also the main reason many outside of Croatia do not know about Kajkavian language. (i.e. that Horvatski language was actually Kajkavian, and not Balkan Stokavian Croatian like today).
 Most Croatian language and history scientists cooperate in this falsification, not pointing out this distinction but remaining silent.
-However, one just needs to compare original sources to see that Horvatski does not equal to Hrvatski which is thus deliberately false translation helping the assimilation of Kaikavian folk in oder to take away their language.
+However, one just needs to compare original sources to see that Horvatski does not equal to Hrvatski which is thus deliberately false translation helping the assimilation of Kajkavian folk in oder to take away their language.

 vs